boxwise/boxtribute/flask/README.md

 #### Usage of Logger

-To log to the console from inside the docker container, create an instance of app using:
+To log to the console while running the `flask` service, do

-    from flask import Flask
+    from flask import current_app
-    app = Flask(__name__)

-and log with:

-    app.logger.warn(<whatever you want to log>)
+    current_app.logger.warn(<whatever you want to log>)

+Note that in production mode, logging is also subject to the configuration of the WSGI server.

 ## Testing